The Ultimate In Birding Tours

 Vietnam: Day 5 After some final birding at Cat Tien we will drive north to Di Linh for an overnight stay.
 In the afternoon we shall start the exploration of the Deo Nui San area.

 Vietnam: Day 6 Today we will have all day at Deo Nui San, a pass surrounded by impressive forested hills.
-We will look for a number of species that are easier to find here than on the Da Lat Plateau including Yellow-vented Green Pigeon, Square-tailed Drongo Cuckoo, Speckled Piculet, Long-tailed Broadbill, Grey-eyed Bulbul, Bronzed and Lesser Racket-tailed Drongos, the near-endemic Black-headed Parrotbill, Black-hooded and White-cheeked Laughingthrushes, the endemic Orange-breasted Laughingthrush, Streaked Spiderhunter and the distinctive local races of Black-headed and Rufous-backed Sibias, Blue-throated Flycatcher and Black-throated Sunbird (here of the beautiful, red-breasted johnsi race).
+We will look for a number of species that are easier to find here than on the Da Lat Plateau including Yellow-vented Green Pigeon, Square-tailed Drongo Cuckoo, Speckled Piculet, Long-tailed Broadbill, Grey-eyed Bulbul, Bronzed and Lesser Racket-tailed Drongos, the near-endemic Black-headed Parrotbill, Black-hooded and White-cheeked Laughingthrushes, the endemic Orange-breasted Laughingthrush (now rare owing to trapping), Streaked Spiderhunter and the distinctive local races of Black-headed and Rufous-backed Sibias, Hainan Blue Flycatcher (here of the race klossi) and Black-throated Sunbird (here of the beautiful, red-breasted johnsi race).
 If we are lucky we will find one or two of the more secretive birds of the area such as Bar-backed Partridge, Blue Pitta, Alström’s (or Plain-tailed) Warbler, Spot-throated Babbler, Rufous-browed Flycatcher and Indochinese Green Magpie.
 In the late afternoon, we will drive to Da Lat for a three nights stay.

 Vietnam: Days 7-8 The Da Lat (or Lang Bian) Plateau is home to a remarkable avifauna dominated by Indochinese endemic species and also Indochinese subspecies of birds with Himalayan affinities.
 The town of Da Lat itself is a traditional hill resort for the inhabitants of Saigon and was a major destination for bird collecting expeditions during French colonial times: many of the unique birds discovered on the plateau were taken close to the town limits or on the nearby peaks.
 The resort was founded in 1893 by the famous French doctor Yersin, who recognized the site’s health-giving qualities and the surrounding area now produces large quantities of fruit, vegetables and flowers.